-- roast masala with oil gives the good color of the gravy.
+- roast masala with oil gives a good color to gravy.

-- addition of paneer-milk paste gives a creamy texture to the gravy.
+- addition of paneer-milk paste gives a creamy texture to gravy.

-- kneads soft, smooth, and starchy dough for roti.
+- kneads the soft, smooth, and starchy dough for roti.

 - cook roti on kadai, when it is very hot.